CGodinho/R/01-Statistics/data.md

 * Treatment
 * Control - which receive a **placebo**

-The **placebo effect** is a phenomema where pacients in the Control group get better just by thinking they are taking a tratment.
+The **placebo effect** is a phenomena where patients in the Control group get better just by thinking they are taking a tratment.

 If researches do not inform volunteers about its group, we have a **blind experiment**.

-If also the researchers do not know the group distribution, **it is called a double blind expriment**.
+If also the researchers do not know the group distribution, **it is called a double blind experiment**.